 - 1. Engine oil drain bolt A

 - 2. Gasket

 - 3. Oil strainer

 - 4. Compression spring

 - 5. O-ring

 - 6. Engine oil drain bolt B

 - Clean the engine oil strainer with solvent, and then check it for damage and replace it if necessary.

-- 5. Check the O-ring for damage and replace it if necessary.

-- Install the engine oil strainer, compression spring, O-ring and engine oil drain bolt B.
+- Install the engine oil strainer, compression spring, new O-ring and engine oil drain bolt B.